abstratt/kirra/com.abstratt.kirra.api/README.md

 The reference implementation for the Kirra API as a Java library.
-See javadoc [here]([reference implementation](http://abstratt.github.io/kirra/)).
+See javadoc [here](http://abstratt.github.io/kirra/).